Social Security

 The employer is obliged to release an employee from work for a period of:

-There are other special-case leaves as well, such as leave in order to donate blood or plasma or leave for persons summoned to appear before a court or administrative body.
+There are other special-case leaves as well, such as leave in order to donate blood or plasma, leave due to force majeure, carer’s leave or leave for persons summoned to appear before a court or administrative body.

 Pensions: Mandatory and Typically Provided

 The current pension system in Poland consists of three segments, generally referred to as the pillars.
 In the first pillar, the Social Insurance Agency manages the funds.
 The means are not invested, although they are recorded on the insured person’s individual account and are subject to valorisation.
 The second pillar is based on the operations of Open Pension Funds whose task is to trade and multiply the fund.
 The third pillar consists of the Employee Pension Schemes and Individual Retirement Accounts.
-The first and the second are mandatory, whereas participation in the third one is voluntary.
+The first is mandatory, whereas participation in the second and third one is voluntary.

 Pension under the first pillar is calculated on the basis of the sum of valorised contributions recorded on an individual account of the insured at the Social Insurance Agency, the valorised initial capital and an average lifespan for women and men.
 The amount of the pension under the second and the third pillar depends on the investment effectiveness of the funds.